-The statute of limitations on a debt is going to be determined by the kind of debt it is.
+The time limit on debt is going to be determined by the type of debt it is.
 Generally speaking, there are four types of debt that you should know about.
 Each is treated differently in terms of how long you’re still obligated to pay them.

 1. Oral Contracts

 The first type of debt contract is an oral contract.
 You’re obligated to pay on an oral agreement, even if you don’t have a signed piece of paper showing you owe the money, but it is a lot harder to enforce in court.

 A written contract is the next type of contract that can obligate a person to pay back a debt.
 A written contract is exactly what it sounds like; there is a contract that states in writing the amount of money borrowed.

 The debtor and the creditor have a written agreement that is signed by both parties.
 This type of contract is binding in court and is easier to enforce because all the terms and conditions of the agreement are in writing.

 A promissory note is very similar to a contract.
 It briefly states the terms and agreements of the payment.
 It is considered a “negotiable instrument”.
 Promissory notes are written with a “Promise to Pay” statement which includes an outline of how the note will be paid.